|Home Gallery Contact Events & Projects Demos & Lessons Film & TV Archive & Links|

 Dark Green Bottles

-We have made six seals with designs inspired by the Outlander series.
-These can be added to any of the types of the dark green bottles at no extra cost.
+We have made eight seals with designs inspired by the Outlander series.
 See this page for a link to bottles with Outlander seals that we have in stock.
-Bottles with these seals can be pre-ordered before we start making bottles in June or July.
-(Not available on case gin bottles.)

 For customers in the United States, here is a list of estimated prices for Outlander glasses including carriage to the USA:

 All these carriage prices are for tracked and signed-for deliveries and are based on a 'Next Business Day' delivery service.
 They are estimates only, and the actual charge may vary slightly depending on the size and weight of the parcel.
-The US Dollar prices are also estimates, and are based on the mid-market price on 1st January 2017 of 1GBP = 1.23USD.
+The US Dollar prices are also estimates, and are based on the mid-market price on 23rd June 2018 of 1GBP = 1.33USD.
 The actual price will depend on the exchange rate offered by PayPal on the payment date.

 For parcels under 2 kilos (typically parcels with one or two small or medium size glasses) there is an alternative delivery service which will take five to seven days, but which is about £8 to £10 cheaper than the prices above.